Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation: Real-to-Sim-to-Real Policy Learning with Uncertainty-Aware Adaptation

 Thus, we extend RMA to \textit{explicitly estimate physical parameters and their uncertainties}.
 By explicitly estimating physical parameters rather than latent vectors, we obtain interpretable outputs that are in the same representational space as VLM estimates.
 This is critical so that they can be fused with a linear combination weighted by respective uncertainties as described in Sec.~\ref{sec:method:simtorealtransfer}.
 This VLM prior is important for contact-rich, long-horizon manipulation because object physical properties may be unobservable before or during contact.
 A reasonable estimate of the object's physical parameters may be crucial to the policy's effectiveness.

-To summarize, our policy training procedure consists of: \begin{enumerate} \item \textbf{Phase 1}: The policy is trained conditioned on ground-truth physical parameters available in simulation.
+To summarize, our policy training procedure consists of: \begin{enumerate}[leftmargin=*] \item \textbf{Phase 1}: The policy is trained conditioned on ground-truth physical parameters available in simulation.
 This enables the policy to learn optimal behaviors for different physical configurations.
 Unlike standard RMA, we condition directly on interpretable physical parameters rather than learned latents, which is critical for downstream combination with VLM estimates. \item \textbf{Phase 1.5 (optional)}: Since the policy at training time observes only ground truth physical parameter values, slightly incorrect VLM or physics encoder estimates at deployment time could lead to out-of-training-distribution states.
 We thus fine-tune the policy with noisy parameter estimates by applying random noise to each physical parameter during each episode.
-For our main experiments (Tables \ref{tab:tblock-top}-\ref{tab:hammer-results}), our policies were fine-tuned with a Gaussian noise of $\sigma = 1.5\,\mathrm{cm}$. \item \textbf{Phase 2:} We freeze the learned policy weights and train an ensemble of ${N=10}$ adaptation models that learn to predict physical parameters from a history of observations and actions over a sliding window.
+Our policies were fine-tuned with a Gaussian noise of $\sigma = 1.5\,\mathrm{cm}$.

+\item \textbf{Phase 2:} We freeze the learned policy weights and train an ensemble of ${M=10}$ adaptation models that learn to predict physical parameters from a history of observations and actions over a sliding window of ${H=10}$.
 These models allow the policy to perform online adaptation during deployment.
 We obtain uncertainty estimates for the physical parameters using ensemble-based uncertainty quantification that captures both epistemic (model uncertainty) and aleatoric (data uncertainty) components. \end{enumerate}

 As shown in Fig.~\ref{rl-policy}, the actor is conditioned on object pose, robot end-effector position, and object physical properties (e.g., friction, CoM).
 The critic receives privileged observations, including object velocity and pose.
 We train policies using proximal policy optimization (PPO)~\cite{schulman_proximal_2017} with 4096 parallel environments and an asymmetric actor-critic architecture in IsaacLab~\cite{mittal_orbit_2023}.